michaelliriano/react-github-deploy/README.md

-# Express-GitHub-Deploy
+# React-GitHub-Deploy

-Express-GitHub-Deploy is a TypeScript project that allows you to deploy GitHub repositories dynamically using Express.
+React-GitHub-Deploy is a TypeScript project that allows you to deploy GitHub repositories dynamically using Express.

 ## Installation